BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Von Foerster's play on words, "closure through enclosure," captures the point perfectly: a system becomes closed (relative to its environment) by "enclosing" itself—that is, by drawing its own boundary and recursively referring back into itself.

 Merely formulating this question carries an implicit realization: a system cannot decouple arbitrarily or effortlessly, as this requires highly selective, rigorous conditions to be met.
-To frame it in Kantian terms, we are asking about **the conditions of the possibility of decoupling**.
+To frame it in Kantian terms, we are asking know about **the conditions of the possibility of decoupling**.
 Decoupling, therefore, is no trivial matter; it is a highly presupposition-laden achievement!

 Luhmann anticipates another central misunderstanding of constructivism: the assumption that if a system is "cut off" from its environment and operates solely upon itself, it can "do whatever it wants."